Yiru-Jiao/SSMsOnPlane/readme.md

 # SSMsOnPlane

-This repository shares python scripts for calculating various surrogate safety measures (SSMs) for pairs of road users in two-dimensional space.
+This repository shares python scripts for calculating various [surrogate safety measures (SSMs), or in another way called, surrogate measures of safety (SMoS)](https://www.tos.lth.se/english/research/traffic-safety-behaviour/special-expertise/smos/) for pairs of road users on an abstracted plane of road, i.e., in a two-dimensional space.

 Two branches of SSMs are considered:
 - __Longitudinal SSMs__ that are originally designed for one-dimensional (rear-end) conflicts and collisions, but can be extended to two-dimensional space by assuming constant velocities.
-These include Time-To-Collision (TTC), Deceleration Rate to Avoid Collision (DRAC), Modified Time-To-Collision (MTTC), and Proportion of Stopping Distance (PSD) in this repository.
+These include Time-To-Collision (TTC) [^1], Deceleration Rate to Avoid Collision (DRAC), Modified Time-To-Collision (MTTC), and Proportion of Stopping Distance (PSD) in this repository.
 A previous repo [Two-Dimensional-Time-To-Collision](https://github.com/Yiru-Jiao/Two-Dimensional-Time-To-Collision) is referred to for more details on the vectorised extention.
 - __Two-Dimensional SSMs__ that are specifically designed for conflicts and collisions involving both longitudinal and lateral movements.
 These include Time Advantage (TAdv), Two-Dimensional Time-To-Collision (TTC2D), and Available Collision Time (ACT) in this repository.
 In addition to the above, a recently proposed indicator, [Emergency Index (EI)](https://doi.org/10.1016/j.trc.2024.104981), is open-sourced by its authors in the linked [repo](https://github.com/AutoChengh/EmergencyIndex).

 These metrics/indicators are designed to be used with trajectory data from road users, such as vehicles or cyclists, to assess their interaction safety in a given scenario.
 The repository also includes helper functions to evaluate the computational efficiency.
 For references to these indicators, please scroll down to the bottom of this page.